SysCV/sam-hq/README.md

 ```

 ## Acknowledgments
-- Thanks [SAM](https://github.com/facebookresearch/segment-anything) for their public code and released models.
+- Thanks to [SAM](https://github.com/facebookresearch/segment-anything) for their public code and released models.